-Learn more at our article, Klonopin History and Statistics.
+Learn more in our article, Klonopin History and Statistics.

 Teen Clonazepam Abuse

-The Monitoring the Future Study found that 7.4% of high school seniors have abused tranquilizer substances in their lifetime–a category that includes benzodiazepines such as clonazepam.
+The Monitoring the Future Study found that 7.4% of high school seniors have abused tranquilizer substances in their lifetimes—a category that includes benzodiazepines such as clonazepam.

 Clonazepam is commonly abused by teens and young adults because: